rjeczalik/kkm/README.md

 kkm [![GoDoc](https://godoc.org/github.com/rjeczalik/kkm?status.svg)](https://godoc.org/github.com/rjeczalik/kkm)
 ---

-Get your ticket payment history or reverse lookup your name by your student card ID.
+Get your ticket payment history or reverse lookup your personal details with your student card ID.

+### License

+Although the kkm project is licensed under the 3-clause BSD license, by using commands and libraries included herewith you must not lookup student card IDs and/or KKM card IDs that do not belong to you.

 ### cmd/kkm-history [![GoDoc](https://godoc.org/github.com/rjeczalik/kkm/cmd/kkm-history?status.svg)](https://godoc.org/github.com/rjeczalik/kkm/cmd/kkm-history)